marginnoteapp/ohmymn-docs/guide/attention.md

 You need to press `Enter` to confirm the custom input,

-The prompt of saving successfully will appear and the input method editor will be cloased.
+The prompt of saving successfully will appear and the input method editor will be closed.
 Otherwise, there is an input error.

 :::

 ::: warning 7

 Deactivating OhMyMN in the plugin settings will `clear the config`.
 If an error causes a crash, you can disable and re-enable the plugin.
-Of course, in most cases there is no need to clear the configuration, since it will be very inconvenient to reset it.
+Of course, in most cases, there is no need to clear the configuration since it will be very inconvenient to reset it.

 :::